appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 This case is related with broken datetime synchronization between runner and server.

-Both server and runner should synchronize their times with relevant `ntp` services.
+Both server and runner should synchronize their times with relevant NTP services.
 Timezone difference is not important.
 Datetime must be correct in their timezones.

 If runner doesn't have network access to an NTP server on the internet, you can also configure it to use your internal NTP server.

 For updating macOS base image see [related section](#update-base-images) above.

+For configuring NTP settings, see [Configure Base Runner's NTP Settings](#1-configure-base-runners-ntp-settings) section above.

+### I am facing "SSL cert is not valid yet" error in our builds

+This problem is again related to your macOS VM date and time being out of date.

+To fix that, you should sync the VMs' date and time with your organization's NTP server.

+For updating macOS base image see [related section](#update-base-images) above.

+For configuring NTP settings, see [Configure Base Runner's NTP Settings](#1-configure-base-runners-ntp-settings) section above.

 ### Runners are offline and I noticed that macOS host has been reboot